carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 > {: .solution}
 {: .challenge}

-## Crop raster data using another raster data
+## Crop raster data using another raster dataset

-So far we have learnt how to crop raster image with vector data.
+So far we have learned how to crop raster image with vector data.
 We can also crop a raster with another raster data.
 In this section, we will demonstrate how to crop the `true_color_image` image using the
 `crop_fields` image.

 > ## Using `crop_fields` raster image